 Time of the Day

-Night time patio fest requires a patio umbrella with the best lighting capacity.
-Meaning that if you don’t have inbuilt lighting system you might need to buy patio umbrella lights on the sides too.
+The nighttime patio fest requires a patio umbrella with the best lighting capacity.
+Meaning that if you don’t have an inbuilt lighting system you might need to buy patio umbrella lights on the sides too.

 Type of Set Up Area